ecmwf/anemoi-graphs/docs/graphs/node_coordinates/npz_file.rst

      data: # name of the nodes
        node_builder:
          _target_: anemoi.graphs.nodes.NPZFileNodes
-         grids_definition_path: /path/to/folder/with/grids/
+         grid_definition_path: /path/to/folder/with/grids/
          resolution: o48

-where `grids_definition_path` is the path to the folder containing the grid definition files and `resolution` is the resolution of the grid to be used.
+where `grid_definition_path` is the path to the folder containing the grid definition files and `resolution` is the resolution of the grid to be used.